 Change in the fair value of marketable securities is attributable to disposition of marketable securities and to the quoted market price changes in investments in shares.
 Marketable securities are classified as held for trading financial assets with any resulting gains or losses in fair values being recognized in profit or loss.
 The Company disposed of marketable securities in the second quarter of 2017 and realized gains thereto but had realized losses from dispositions in the third quarter of 2017.
 The net decreases in the market prices of marketable securities at the end of the third quarter further contributed to the recognition of losses in the fair values of held for trading financial assets, which were slightly offset by gains in the fourth quarter of 2017.
-The Company received 2.1 million shares of Endeavour in the second quarter of 2016 pursuant to the Sale Transaction which shares increased in fair value during that quarter.
-Dispositions of Endeavour shares in the second and third quarters for 2016 resulted in the realization of significant gains as well as from increases in the market price of Endeavour shares which were still being held at quarter end in 2016.
+Certain of the Company's shareholdings increased in the first quarter of 2018 but was offset by an impairment of an investment which exceeded such gains, resulting in the recognition of a loss.